PracticalAstronomyCrew/knowledgebase/docs/source/pm/p12-satellite-constellations.rst

     * Observation Time

-        * You will be observing HALF night shift.
+        * You will be observing HALF a night shift.

     * Target Selection